UCB-Econ-148/sp23/README.md

 This [video](https://www.youtube.com/watch?v=azPPK5aOcV0) walks you through how to make changes to the website in general, though it was for a different class.

 ### Getting Started for Staffs
-1. How to add or edit the calendar schedule
+1. How to edit the calendar schedule
-Go to `/_modules` and add or edit the markdown file for the corresponding week.
+Go to `_modules` and edit the markdown file for the corresponding week.
 For a list of label styles, see [here](./_sass/custom/module.scss).
-2. How to add or edit course staff profiles
+2. How to edit course staff profiles
-Go to `_staffers` and add or edit the markdown file for the corresponding staff.
+Go to `_staffers` and edit the markdown file for the corresponding staff.
 You can also update their profile pictures in `resources/assets/staff_pics/`.
 Make sure the file names match.
 3. Syllabus and Resources can be edited in the correponding markdown files.

 Note to staff: **Always** pull changes before making any edits.